iMokhles/SCfeatures/README.md

 Mokhlas Hussien for the main code in SCFeatures

+CokePokes for Phantom

-Unlimapps for the ppsideloader project
+Unlimapps for the ppsideloader project and Snap+

 alexzielenski for optool

 Tyilo for insert_dylib

+## donate

-donate: imokhls@aol.fr
+paypal email: imokhls@aol.fr

 License